zriyansh/signoz.io/docs/logs-pipelines/guides/json.md

 </figure>
 <br/>

 Wait for a few minutes to let the pipelines deploy and for the latest batches of logs to get pre-processed and stored in the database.
-Then you can head over to the logs explorer to verify that your logs are getting pre-processed as expected.
+Then you can head over to the logs explorer to verify that log attributes are getting parsed out of serialized JSON in log bodies as expected.
 You can now start using the new log attributes you have extracted for more efficient filtering and aggregations.